HappyStephanie/ML.AdultAttachment/README.md

 # Predicting Adult attachment for Young Adults in the US and China
-Authors: Tong Shen, and Shannon Weaver, at the University of Connecticut
+Authors: Tong Shen and Shannon Weaver, at the University of Connecticut

 ### Repository Overview
-This repository contains the analysis code and accompanying documentation used in our study.
-Our aim is to provide clear, step-by-step explanations of the data analysis process, thereby upholding the principles of open research and transparency in academic studies.
+This repository includes data preparation and analysis scripts, and conference presentation materials.
+The code was written in Python.
+I created this repository to provide clear, step-by-step explanations of the data analysis process, promoting open research and transparency in academic studies.

-### Tools Used
+### Research Questions
-Data analysis in this study was conducted using Python and Mplus, chosen for their robust capabilities in handling and analyzing complex datasets.
-Python is employed for data preparation and verifying if the data meet specific assumptions.
-Mplus is utilized for directly addressing the research questions.
+Research Question 1: How accurately and effectively can a comprehensive set of predictors (demographic information, relationship specific predictors, and family of origin experiences) predict adult attachment security?

-### Data Availability
+Research Question 2: What are the key predictors of adult attachment security?

-The dataset for this study was self-collected and is not publicly available due to privacy restrictions.
-However, interested researchers may request access to the data from the corresponding author.
-Such access is contingent upon the completion of a privacy and fair use agreement, to ensure ethical and responsible usage of the data.
+Research Question 3: Would the performance of a key predictor model trained on the American sample differ when applied to the Chinese sample?

 ### Brief Instructions for Each File
-'data_C': Contains the code used to process the Chinese data.
+'ML_data_C': Code used to process Chinese data.

-'data_US': Contains the code used to process the American data.
+'ML_data_US': Code used to process US data.

-'assumptions': Includes code for verifying if the data meet specific assumptions.
+'ML_RQ_US': Code used to answer research questions 1 and 2 using only American data.

-'RQ_US': Used for analyzing parts of the research questions using only American data.
+'ML_RQ_C': Code used to answer research question 3 with only Chinese data.

-'RQ_W_C': Used for analyzing parts of the research questions also requiring Chinese data.
+'NCFR2024': Slides used for the 2024 National Council on Family Relations (NCFR) conference presentation.

 ### Contact Information
 For any inquiries or questions, please feel free to post in the 'Issues' section of this repository.
 We welcome open communication to foster collaborative and ethical research practices.